tarmoj/vclick/content/pages/gettingstarted.md

 How to write or get score files for your specific pieces, see [Score files](score-files.html).

-<br><a name="soundfiles">
+<br><a name="soundfiles"></a>
 ### Playing sound files

-If you play a piece when there is a backtrack (sound file) like an piece for instruments and electronics/fixed media - you can start it from eClick (since version 0.2.0).
+If you play a piece when there is a backtrack (sound file) like an piece for instruments and electronics/fixed media - you can start it from vClick (since version 0.2.0).
 You can start also several sound clips on certain moment, if you use the "playfile" command in the score.

 To hear the sound, you need to edit "Csound Options" field in server.
 The default, `` -odac -+rtaudio=null -d ``
 has no sound output.
 The most typical option to use your first sound card is: